Quick Start Administrator Guide

 Specify location of Slurm configuration file.
 The default value is PREFIX/etc

-slurmctld is sometimes called the "controller".
+The machine running slurmctld is sometimes referred to as the "head node" or the "controller".
 It orchestrates Slurm activities, including queuing of jobs, monitoring node states, and allocating resources to jobs.
 There is an optional backup controller that automatically assumes control in the event the primary controller fails (see the High Availability section below).
 The primary controller resumes control whenever it is restored to service.
 The controller saves its state to disk whenever there is a change in state (see "StateSaveLocation" in Configuration section below).
 This state can be recovered by the controller at startup time.
 State changes are saved so that jobs and other state information can be preserved when the controller moves (to or from a backup controller) or is restarted.

-If you want to archive job accounting records to a database, the slurmdbd (Slurm DataBase Daemon) should be used.
-We recommend that you defer adding accounting support until after basic Slurm functionality is established on your system.
-An Accounting web page contains more information.
+If you want to save job accounting records to a database, the slurmdbd (Slurm DataBase Daemon) should be used.
+It is good practice to run the slurmdbd daemon on a different machine than the controller.
+On larger systems, we also recommend that the database used by slurmdbd be on a separate machine.
+When getting started with Slurm, we recommend that you defer adding accounting support until after basic Slurm functionality is established on your system.
+Refer to the Accounting page for more information.

-The slurmrestd daemon was introduced in version 20.02 and allows clients to communicate with Slurm via the REST API.
-This is installed by default, assuming the prerequisites are met.
+The slurmrestd daemon was introduced in version 20.02 and provides a REST API that can be used to interact with the Slurm cluster.
+This is installed by default for manual builds, assuming the prerequisites are met, but must be enabled for RPM builds.
 It has two run modes, allowing you to have it run as a traditional Unix service and always listen for TCP connections, or you can have it run as an Inet service and only have it active when in use.

 High Availability